An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Introduction

-To prove that this composite functor $\st^{\text{global}} \circ \st^{\text{local}}$ is conservative, it suffices to prove that each individual functor is conservative.
-The first functor $\st^{\text{local}}$ is conservative because strictification of $\infty$-groupoids is conservative, and equivalences of $(\infty,1)$-categories are detected locally.
-We do not succed in proving that $\st^{\text{global}}$ is conservative except in the special cases noted above; the major difficulty is its nonlocal nature: the hom $\omega$-groupoid $\st^{\text{global}}(\C)[x,y]$ depends not just on $\C[x,y]$ but on every composition map $\C[x,z] \otimes \C[z,y] \to \C[x,y]$.
-Concretely, the adjunction which $\st^{\text{global}}$ is the left adjoint of is a change of enrichment adjunction along an adjunction with lax monoidal right adjoint: namely, the identity adjunction $\Id: \stinfty^\otimes \rightleftarrows \stinfty^\times: \Id$ between the Gray monoidal structure and the cartesian monoidal structure on $\stinfty$.
+To prove that this composite functor $\lefttwo \circ \leftone$ is conservative, it suffices to prove that each individual functor is conservative.
+The first functor $\leftone$ is conservative because strictification of $\infty$-groupoids is conservative, and equivalences of $(\infty,1)$-categories are detected locally.
+The second functor $\lefttwo$ is more difficult to understand; the major difficulty is its nonlocal nature: the hom $\omega$-groupoid $\lefttwo(\C)[x,y]$ depends not just on $\C[x,y]$ but on every composition map $\C[x,z] \otimes \C[z,y] \to \C[x,y]$.
+Concretely, the adjunction which $\lefttwo$ is the left adjoint of is a change of enrichment adjunction along an adjunction with lax monoidal right adjoint: namely, the identity adjunction $\Id: \stinfty^\otimes \rightleftarrows \stinfty^\times: \Id$ between the Gray monoidal structure and the cartesian monoidal structure on $\stinfty$.
 This adjunction is not strong monoidal, nor even Quillen monoidal, the homotopical analog.
-We therefore have few general tools with which to analyze the induced change of enrichment adjunction.
-In future work, we hope to complete the proof of our conservativity conjecture by analyzing a similar adjunction involving categories enriched in chain complexes over a varying groupoid of operators.
+We therefore have few general tools with which to analyze the induced change of enrichment adjunction; one of the main purposes of the paper \cite{Strong2026} was to prove that this adjunction is Quillen.
+Our proof of Theorem \ref{alphathm:infinity-one-conservativity} proceeds by analyzing a similar adjunction involving categories enriched in chain complexes over a varying groupoid of operators, which is constructed in \cite{Strong2026}.
 We would like to note that Simon Henry and Felix Loubaton have constructed a different sort of strictification functor for $(\infty,n)$-categories and conjectured their functor is conservative \cite{HenryLoubaton2025}.
 Their approach contrasts with ours in that they do not use an enriched approach, and they do not produce the strictest possible version of $(\infty,n)$-categories, in which all axioms hold strictly; instead they produce a version in which all axioms are strict except invertibility.
 We also note that Chanavat and Hadzihasanovic have recently constructed what they call a ``semi-strictification'' of $(\infty,n)$-categories.
 Their meaning by ``strictification'' is of a different sort than either our meaning or Loubaton and Henry.
-Their goal is to find algebraic models for $(\infty,n)$-categories which are equivalent to the fully weak varieties (in particular, for $n=1$ equivalent to $(\infty,1)$-categories) but have some amount of strictness \cite{Chanavat2025} .
+Their goal is to find algebraic models for $(\infty,n)$-categories which are equivalent to the fully weak varieties (in particular, for $n=1$ equivalent to $(\infty,1)$-categories) but have some amount of strictness \cite{Chanavat2025}.
 By contrast, our meaning of ``strictification'' is a destructive operation intended to give a somewhat computable algebraic invariant.
-Finally, we should note that Burke in \cite{Burke2021} considers Quillen adjunctions between simplicial monoids, monoids in $\stinfty$ with respect to the Gray tensor product, and monoids in $\stinfty$ with respect to the cartesian product.
+Finally, we note that Burke in \cite{Burke2021} considers Quillen adjunctions between simplicial monoids, monoids in $\stinfty$ with respect to the Gray tensor product, and monoids in $\stinfty$ with respect to the cartesian product.
 Since monoids are equivalent to one-object categories, our work reproduces some of the work there.